Shanghai Mental Health Center

 Can a computer diagnose depression as well as a doctor?

 Diagnosis Not yet recruitingThis study will check if an artificial intelligence (AI) system can diagnose depression as accurately as a psychiatrist.
 About 100 adults with depression will take part.
-Their diagnosis from the AI will be compared to the one from a psychiatrist to see if the AI is just as good.
+Their AI-based diagnosis will be compared to the diagnosis made by a mental health specialist.

 Sponsor: Shanghai Mental Health Center • Aim: Diagnosis